 For any noise control application, there are typically a list of constraints that need to be met.

 - What is the accessibility to the inside of the sound enclosure?

 - How much airflow is needed for cooling the equipment within the noise containment system?

 - Do I need a roof to meet my attenuation goal?

 - If a roof is required, what are the requirements for fire suppression and lighting?

 Learn more about how to choose the right soundproofing.
 Noise control applications can seem very complicated with all of these factors to consider. eNoise Control can assist you in answering these and any other questions you may have concerning your noise control problem.
-Our experience and expertise works with you to design a solution to meet your goals.
+Our acoustical consultant services will help you to design a solution to meet your goals.
 Call or e-mail eNoise Control to discuss your noise control project.